AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-12-os101-hard-links-vs-soft-links.md

 {% include posts/picture.html img="hard-link" alt="Creating a hard link." %}

-Notice that both files are 13 bytes in size, have the same inode number, and have a link count of 2.
+Notice that both files are 13 bytes in size, have the same inode number, have the same permissions, and have a link count of 2.
 There are two links to the original file: the first one we created, and the hard link we just created manually.

 Unlike a soft link, a hard link will not rot if we change the original file's name or move it to a different directory.
 It also will not rot if we *delete* the original file.
 Below is an example of the latter: